ReemAlnkhali/planto/README.md

- # Plant Routine 🌱
+ # Plant Reminder app 🌱

 A simple application to help plant owners keep track of their plant care routines.
-This app allows users to set reminders for watering, fertilizing, and other essential plant care tasks.
+This app allows users to set reminders for watering.

 ## Description